wagood/laralist/README.md

 * [BanHammer](https://github.com/mchev/banhammer "Banhammer, a Model and IP ban package for Laravel"), a Model and IP ban package for Laravel
 <!-- eloquent, model -->

+* [Bolt](https://github.com/lara-zeus/bolt) is a Laravel Form Builder for the TALL Stack, including a front and backend UI.
+It enables your users to create forms, with a lot of configuration options, such as breaking a form into sections, various input types, and more <!-- form -->

 * [Blockade](https://github.com/cjmellor/blockade) allow a User Model to Block Another User Model
 <!-- eloquent, model, user -->